Mortgage Requirements Got Tighter in November

 While home buyers have trudged through the trifecta of high mortgage rates, competition and prices, conditions are improving.

-Housing inventory keeps rebounding as for-sale listings surge — helping to slow price growth — and interest rates started their long-awaited descent this summer with an anticipated Fed cut all but guaranteed for September.
+Housing inventory keeps rebounding as for-sale listings surge — helping to slow price growth — and interest rates should hopefully fall with the Federal Reserve making cuts.

 Find your lowest rate.
 Start here